Dirichlet problem for semilinear partial integro-differential equations: the method of orthogonal projection: Regularity results I and Sobolev spaces in the broad sense

 \section{Regularity results I and Sobolev spaces in the broad sense}

 In this section, we shall introduce some spaces which seem to be natural when studying regularity of \eqref{eq1.1} with nonregular data.

 It is well know that even for the classical Dirichlet problem, i.e. when $D$ is a smooth bounded domain, $L=\Delta$, $f=\mu=0$ and $g\in C(\partial D)$, in general, the solution $u$ of \eqref{eq1.1} is only locally in the energy space, i.e. $u\in H^1_{loc}(D)$.
 In addition, if $\mu$ is nontrivial, then in general $u\notin H^1_{loc}(D)$, and the best regularity one can get is that $T_k(u):=\max\{\min\{u,k\},-k\}\in H^1_{loc}(D)$ for any $k\ge 1$.
 This means that $u\in H^1_{loc}(\{|u|<k\})$ for $k\ge 1$.
 In general, $\{|u|<k\}$ is not open but only quasi open.
 Therefore in our framework it is natural to consider Sobolev spaces on quasi open sets.
-However, the notion of ``local property'' for solutions when we consider nonlocal operators is not such a natural and straightforward concept.
+However, the notion of a``local property'' for functions that solve equations with nonlocal operators is not such a natural and straightforward concept.
 Our goal in this section is to give some definition of local energy spaces for (possibly) nonlocal operators.

 For a family $\mathcal S\subset \mathcal O_q(W)$, we define

 and

 For $W\in\OO_q $ we define